 Exploring how one person’s story contains a nugget of truth that resonates with many.

-RISING UP — A true story of love, race, forgiveness, and the sexual revolution
+Rising Up — A true story of race, love, forgiveness, and the sexual revolution.

 My essays and articles are true-to-life narratives, most focusing on real people and their passions.
-Others take the reader on a person’s inner or outer journey.

 100,000 views and counting